 This topic was not covered.
+Score Assigned: 3

-During 2nd year, SKMC students are required to attend a Health Systems Science (HSS) lecture entitled "Impact on Mental Health after Disasters".
+During 2nd year, SKMC students are required to attend a Health Systems Science (HSS) lecture entitled "Disaster Medicine: Individual, Community and Systems Perspectives".
 This lecture includes "natural disasters" as one such type of disaster, with specific mentions of "climatological", "geophysical", "hydrological", and "meteorological" events including floods, extreme temperatures, and drought.
-The stages of disaster (including pre-impact, impact, and post-impact) and the human responses to each phase are well explicated, from physiological stress responses (e.g., shock/numbness, insomnia, reduced energy, irritability) to positive social responses (e.g., determination and resolve, social connectedness, altruistic helping behaviors).
-The lecture also discusses the burden that disaster can have on people already suffering from mental health conditions (e.g., medication shortages, exacerbation of pre-existing anxiety) and emphasizes the role of psychological first aid (PFA) in the immediate aftermath of disasters.
+The stages of disaster (including pre-impact, impact, and post-impact) and the human responses to each phase are clearly outlined, including physiological stress responses (e.g., shock/numbness, insomnia, reduced energy, irritability) and positive social responses (e.g., determination and resolve, social connectedness, altruistic behavior).
+The lecture also outlines the phases of communal mental well-being throughout the process, including the honeymoon and disillusionment phases which are characterized by emotional highs and lows, respectively.
+Finally, the lecture discusses the burden that disaster can have on people already suffering from mental health conditions (e.g., medication shortages, exacerbation of pre-existing anxiety) and emphasizes the role of psychological first aid (PFA) in the immediate aftermath of disasters.